American Ninja Warrior in training at The St. James

 75. Reach new heights of fun at Climbzone.
 The indoor rock climbing center is filled literally floor to ceiling with with colorful themed climbing walls that kids and adults will have a blast conquering.

-76. Practice your swing and have a ball at a batting cage, a great recent recommendation by a KFDC reader (thanks!).
-Upton Hill Regional Park and Cameron Run Regional Park in Arlington and the Strikezone Academy in Alexandria are a few local facilities where you can get in some hits.
+76. Practice your swing and have a ball at a batting cage, a great recent recommendation by a KFDC reader.
+The StrikeZone Academy in Alexandria is a local facility where you can get in some indoor hits.

 77. Spark the kids’ interest in STEM in a lab full of fun and exciting hands-on activities at the Children’s Science Center in Fair Oaks Mall.

 79. Score a strike or a spare or just have fun knocking down some pins when you go bowling.
-Lucky Strike downtown sets up ramps and bumpers for little bowlers, as does Bowl America, which has several locations in Virginia.
+Lucky Strike in Penn Quarter sets up ramps and bumpers for little bowlers, as does Bowl America, which has several locations in Virginia.
 Or try duck pin bowling at White Oaks Lane in Silver Spring.

 81. Screen a Crybaby Matinee on Wednesdays at 12pm at the Angelika Pop-Up at Union Market.
 The program is meant for moviegoers with little babies, so they can relax and enjoy a flick with their babe in tow.